 The MITEI UROP program includes organized networking opportunities for undergraduate students, graduate advisors, and faculty supervisors to connect with other energy researchers on campus.
 Students also have opportunities to present their work to other energy UROPs in an informal setting, as well as at several other events throughout the year (including the MITEI/Energy Club's Poster Scholars Program).
 Additionally, UROPs may gain practical insight by connecting with a sponsoring company or donor.

-MITEI typically only funds UROPs during the summer session.
-Funding is provided by private donors and by members of the MIT Energy Initiative, including Founding Members BP and Shell, as well as individual Affiliate Members with a particular interest in supporting undergraduate research.
+The Energy UROP is a full-time (40hr/week) summer position, allowing students to have an indepth research experience.
+The funding itself is provided by private donors and by members of the MIT Energy Initiative, including Founding Members BP and Shell, as well as individual Affiliate Members with a particular interest in supporting undergraduate research.

 Student Activities Coordinator

 MITEI Education Office